danich786/webrtc/README.md

 Then using the command line go to the cloned project directory.

-Start your localhost on the desired port using:
+Start your local server on the desired port using:

 ### node server.js

-Then, tunnel your localhost on the internet using Serveo.
+Then, tunnel your local server on the internet using Serveo.
 Run the command:

 ### ssh -R 80:localhost:8080 serveo.net